Army Special Forces Enlistment to Green Beret Pipeline

 A recruit who enlists in the 18X Special Forces enlistment program will attend Infantry OSUT (One Station Unit Training), which combines Army Basic Training and Infantry AIT (Advanced Individual Training), all in one 17-week course.
 Upon graduation, recruits attend Airborne Training at Fort Benning, GA.
 Jump School is a three week course where static line jumping is taught on a large scale.

 After "jump school," soldiers will be shipped to Fort Bragg, North Carolina and attend a five phase program that will prepare them, teach them, and test and evaluate their capabilities to join the Special Forces Groups in the Army.
+Most Special Forces candidates come from the active duty side of the Army versus from the recruiting program.
+The recruiting option to speed up the SF pipeline is needed to create more eager candidates that may have not been willing to wait a few years in their unit before going to selection.

 Special Forces Phase One